 Oh and let’s not forget about foods like caramel apples, pumpkin pie, and many other not so healthy options that pop into the picture.
 It is, of course, okay to treat yourself now and then to a little something.
 But the issue with holidays such as this is that you can wind up having candy and unhealthy foods around you that easily become hard to resist.

 How Much Weight Do People Gain During the Holidays?

 The holidays tend to lead to greater weight gain than during the rest of the year.
-Those who have a high BMI or have been overweight in the past are most effected as they struggle with self control.
-Patients who have undergone bariatric surgery such as gastric sleeve, gastric band or gastric bypass fall right into this higher risk category.
-While bariatric surgery is a great tool for long term weight loss success, it still takes work on the patients’ part to ensure that they do not begin to gain the weight back.
+Those who have a high BMI or have been overweight in the past are most affected as they struggle with self-control.
+Patients who have undergone bariatric surgery such as gastric sleeve, the gastric band or gastric bypass fall right into this higher risk category.
+While bariatric surgery is a great tool for long-term weight loss success, it still takes work on the patients’ part to ensure that they do not begin to gain the weight back.

 Healthy Halloween Snack Ideas